reynard-testing/reynard/README.md

 ## Example

-Considere a webshop, designed as a Microservice Architecture.
+Considere a webshop designed as a Microservice Architecture.
 For a checkout endpoint, we want to ensure that failures do not cause a payment for an order that is never shipped.
 Using Reynard, we can create the following test suite:

 ```java
 @FiTest